 Learning from others is a simple and easy way to pick up quick tips.

-- Heighten your observation skills.
 The next time you’re sitting in a meeting, what do you notice about the presenter?
 What do you see in their body language?
 What do you notice about the participants in the meeting?
-What lessons did you learn from the meeting that you can apply the next time you run a meeting?
+What lessons did you learn from the meeting that you can apply the next time you run one?

-- Learn at work by observing someone who inspires you.
-Maybe this person is an effective people developer or seems to navigate workplace conflict with ease.
+Maybe this person is an effective project developer or seems to navigate workplace conflict with ease.
 What is it about this person that inspires you?
-What leadership behaviours does this person show?
-How does this person act?
+What leadership behaviors does this person show, and how do they act on a daily basis?

-- Learn from your peers.
 Notice the strengths of every peer on your team.
 What do they do well?
 How do they contribute to the team?
-What do they have in common?

 There is a lot to learn in any organization.
 Learn at work by being curious and asking questions.

-Try asking more open-ended questions beginning with Who, What, Where, When, Why, or How so that you can get a more descriptive narrative from the other party.
+Try asking more open-ended questions so that you can get a more descriptive narrative from the other party.

 Find a Mentor or Trusted Advisor

-We all need someone who we can talk things out with.
+We all need someone who we can talk things out with in order to learn at work.
 A mentor or trusted advisor can provide you with a safe space to express your feelings without being judged.